What is the Definition of Fear of the Dark?

 Stay where you are and simply feel the panic without trying to distract yourself.
 Place the palm of your hand on your stomach and breathe slowly and deeply.
 The goal is to help the mind get used to coping with panic, which takes the fear of fear away.

 - There should be no explosion to frightening thoughts or images: To control your fear first you need to master your thoughts.
 You should have control over what beliefs and images you portray in your head.
-To do so you are urged to decrease the exposure to suspense movies or books.
+To do so you are urged to decrease your exposure to suspense movies or books.

 Attempt to watch less violent news and tv shows.
-These views increase the chances of you having those images stuck in your head throughout the night ending up laughing at you in the night/dark.
+These views increase the chances of you having those images stuck in your head throughout the night and ending up laughing at you in the night/dark.
 Which intern grows the fear

 - Nobody is perfect: Everybody’s life is full of stress and anxiety, yet many of us feel that we have to be perfect to match standards with the world.
 Bad days, setbacks, and fears will always occur, and it’s important to remember that life is imperfect

-- Visualize a happy place: Stop for a moment, take a deep breath, close your eyes and forget your surroundings.
+- Visualize a happy place: Stop for a moment, take a deep breath, close your eyes, and forget your surroundings.
 Try to imagine a safe, calm, and optimistic place.
 It could be anywhere, sitting at home with your family, being at your desired destination, or simply just walking your dog in the park on a sunny day.
 Also, try to find happiness in the little things

 - Offer a comforting environment or object: Usually, the main audience of this anxiety is the children.
 They don’t know why they fear the unknown and hence, have no clarity of their feeling leaving them lonely and uncertain.

 It is advised for you to give your kid a stuffed comfortable animal or toy when going to sleep.
-Which provides them with comfort as well as security, the kid with a soft teddy in his arms has a more probability of dazing off at night instead of tormenting them through in the dark
+Which provides them with comfort as well as security, the kid with a soft teddy in his arms has a more probability of dazing off at night instead of tormenting them in the dark

 - Face your fears: If the height of your phobia is not totally extreme to a dangerous level then try to face your fears avoiding fears only makes them scarier.
 When you experience the fear of the dark, facing it could fade out the trauma and terror.